Dirk K.J. Heylen

 At the University of Twente he started working on embodied dialogue systems (aka virtual agents or embodied conversational agents).
 This made his interests shift from pure natural language processing to the automatic analysis of body language, from text analysis to real-time human-machine interaction, and from the logical analysis to a much broader concern with emotion and social relations in interaction.
 Topics include: dialogue management, human behaviour modeling, cognitive modeling, human-robot interaction, methodological issues in corpus studies and annotation (see e.g. the involvement in workshops on multimodal corpora) and how computational methods can inform social and behavioural science.
 He is involved in several efforts in standardisation in this area.

-He plays a leading role in the fields of Affective Computing (President of the Association), Social Signal Processing (co-instigator of the NoE, currently involved in several initiatives to define the research agenda for the next years) and Intelligent Virtual Agents (steering committee of the main conference in this area).
+He plays a leading role in the fields of Affective Computing (Former President and current Secretary of the Association), Social Signal Processing (co-instigator of the NoE, currently involved in several initiatives to define the research agenda for the next years) and Intelligent Virtual Agents (steering committee of the main conference in this area).

 As far as teaching is concerned he has taught several courses in his main area of expertise and has explored the connection between research and arts in various contexts: as coordinator of the minor Art Media and Technology, teacher of the course on art and media technology, and as advisor to several national initiatives on art and technology (De Waag, V2, HKU).